 The ledger is essential for determining the financial health of your business.
 It’s the foundation for compiling three critical financial statements: The cash flow statement, income statement, and balance sheet.

 These statements help you track profit, losses, and financial health.
 Without the ledgers and the statements, your business’s financial health can remain a mystery.

 This statement shows you how much cash inflow or outflows you have.
 Put differently; it shows you how you’re making and spending money.

 If inflows are higher than outflows, you have a positive cash flow.
-If you’re struggling to make loan repayments, pay employees and cover other operating expenses, chances are, you have a deficit.
+If you’re struggling to make loan repayments, pay employees, and cover other operating expenses, chances are, you have a deficit.

-Also known as the profit and loss statement, the income statement reports on the profitability of a business for a short period, usually a month, quarter, or year.
+Also known as the profit and loss statement, the income statement reports the profitability of a business for a short period, usually a month, quarter, or year.